 Videos offer the chance dig into something you may have overlooked in your content marketing.
 Because videos are often brand-focused and not necessarily service-oriented like other content, they may be commercial-like.
 These types of videos should be published infrequently, about 10 percent of the time.
 If your company partners with a charity organization, try a short clip of your colleagues volunteering or a behind-the-scenes look at event setup.

 Product demos and products used in a live setting make great video subject material as well.
-According to G2 Crowd, “consumers who view demo videos are 1.81 times more likely to make a purchase than non-viewers.”
+In fact, according to Veedyou, “72% of consumers prefer video to text content while researching a product or service” and the computer giant Adobe found that those who watch demo videos of their products are 1.8x times more likely to buy than those who don’t.

 There’s no shortage of nifty software and sites to assist in visual story telling.
 Here are some of the top picks for:

 - Social media: “Visual native” networks such as Instagram, Pinterest, YouTube, Vine and Snapchat were made for graphics and videos.
 Just keep it short and snappy (Instagram and Vine have 6- and 15-second limits on videos, respectively).
 Always include a caption to help SEO and incite conversation.

 - Photo editing: Picmonkey is a free online tool that allows cropping, resizing and adjusting exposure on images easy.

 - Visual timelines: Create timelines with text, images and videos with TimeToast and Dippity.
 Both tools offer free basic versions, with paid versions starting at $4.95 per month and up.

 - Infographics: Datawrapper (free) lets users create charts and pie diagrams to embed online.
 Other small-business-friendly infographic tools include Piktochart (free trial; $29 per month afterward), Easel.ly (free) and Infogr.am (also free).